mediacloud/backend/doc/api_2_0_spec/admin_api_2_0_spec.md

 The end point accepts either a single json record in the above format or a list of records in the same format.

-The only required field for a media source is the url.
-The name will be assigned to the html title at the media source url if no name is provided.
+The only required field for a media source is the URL.
+The name will be assigned to the HTML title at the media source URL if no name is provided.
 A feed scraping job will be queued if no feeds are specified.

-The `foreign rss links` field should be used only if the link elements themselves in the source's feeds point to external urls.
+The `foreign_rss_links` field should be used only if the link elements themselves in the source's feeds point to external urls.
 This flag tells the spider not to treat spidered stories matching those external links as if they belong to this media source.

 The `content_delay` field is useful for sources that make many changes to their stories immediately after first publication  Media Cloud only collects each story once, so if the story will change dramatically it can be best to wait a few hour before downloading it.